dboddie-canonical-work/disgorged-docs/snapcraft-yaml-reference.rst

 A user facing version to display.

-**Type**: :ref:``string``
+**Type**: ``string``

 Maximum length 32 chars.

 Needs to be wrapped with single-quotes when the value will be interpreted by the YAML parser as non-string.
 This field is mandatory unless version information is provided by ``adopt-info``.
-See `Using external metadata <using-external-metadata>` for details.
+See :ref:`using-external-metadata` for details.

 **Examples:** ``'1'``, ``'1.2'``, ``'1.2.3'``, ``git`` (will be replaced by a ``git describe`` based version string)